genomicsITER/PFgenetics/README.md

 **Sample sizes for genome-wide analyses**

 ## Access to the results of this study
-To help advance IPF research and allow the wider research community to access to the most accurate effect sizes for genetic variants on a genome-wide scale, the variant summary data resulting from this second meta-analysis (roughly 0.8 Gb) can be accessed after an internal assessment of formal requests received.
+To help advance IPF research and allow the wider research community to access to the most accurate effect sizes for genetic variants on a genome-wide scale, the variant summary data resulting from this second meta-analysis by Allen et al. (medRxiv 2021) (roughly 0.8 Gb) can be accessed after an internal assessment of formal requests received.

 ## What type of results would be made available?
 No individual level data will be made available.
 Granted requests will have access to a file with the GWAS meta-analysis variant summary data with information for the following descriptors: